 Against 8.02 lakh aspirants in 2016, the number of candidates registering for the NEET exam would be 11.35 lakh which would be an increase of above 41 per cent.

-The latest list would include one city from Uttar Pradesh, Punjab and Rajasthan, two cities from Kerala, West Bengal and Andhra Pradesh, three cities from Tamil Nadu and Gujarat and four cities from Maharashtra and Karnataka.
+The latest list would include one city from Uttar Pradesh, Punjab and Rajasthan, two cities of Kerala, West Bengal and Andhra Pradesh, the three cities from Tamil Nadu and Gujarat and four cities of Maharashtra and Karnataka.

 The exam held under the Dental council of India/Medical Council of India approved dental/medical colleges would be conducted on 7th May.